RedJohn260/NotificationAPI/README.md

 1. Add a reference to the `NotificationAPI.dll` to your project.
 2. Include the  `NotificationAPI`  namespace in your script using  `using NotificationAPI;`.
+3. Check if `NotificationAPI` is present as mod.
-3. Call the  `Notification.Notify`  static method to display notifications:
+4. Call the  `Notification.Notify`  static method to display notifications:
 ```csharp

 using  NotificationAPI; // Add this to the top of your script